trydofor/intellij-any2dto/README.md

 Generate DTO code by selected JavaCode, DbColumn, SqlResult, ValuedText.

-Right click the selection in JavaEditor, SqlConsole or DatabaseView, and choose `Any2Dto` in the popup menus, then, the DTO code will be Generated to clipboard or package with pre-configured rules.
+Right-click the selection in JavaEditor, SqlConsole or DatabaseView, and choose `Any2Dto` in the popup menus, then, the DTO code will be Generated to clipboard or package with pre-configured rules.